Paul Gosar: Health care

+Gosar also said that his legislation strips away liability shields for Big Pharma and allows patients to pursue a civil lawsuit in state or federal court.

 Immigration

 The Arizona Republic described Gosar as "one of the staunchest opponents in Congress to legalizing undocumented dreamers".
 Gosar stated, "I strongly believe we need to immediately secure our border and oppose amnesty for anyone who blatantly violates our law."
 He has cosponsored legislation to repeal the 14th Amendment, thus eliminating birthright citizenship for children born in the US to undocumented immigrants.
 In a May 2018 interview he accused immigration attorneys providing legal advice to undocumented immigrants of committing a crime: "What we need to do is also hold those that are actually helping — what they're saying is help, but assisting in a crime — to be prosecuted as well."

-Gosar supported the building of the Mexico-U.S. border wall propounded by Trump.
+Gosar supported the building of the Mexico-U.S. border wall proposed by Trump.
 Gosar believes it will help stop MS-13 gang activity in the United States.
 He has proposed a 10-year moratorium on all immigration.

 Gosar voted against the Fairness for High-Skilled Immigrants Act of 2019 which would amend the Immigration and Nationality Act to eliminate the per-country numerical limitation for employment-based immigrants, to increase the per-country numerical limitation for family-sponsored immigrants, and for other purposes.

 Gosar voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Gosar voted against Consolidated Appropriations Act (H.R.
 1158) which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

+Gosar sponsored H.R.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.